- ProBLEN Products

 Human growth hormone is a hormone that is made by the body naturally, however, the HGH that is given by injection is synthetic (recombinant).
 The possibility of synthetic hormone replacement therapy increasing the risk of cancer has always been a subject of concern and controversy.

-For instance, in some studies the use of synthetic estrogen without progesterone has shown an increased incidence of endometrial cancer in postmenopausal women, but other studies have disputed this conclusion.
+For instance, in some studies the use of synthetic estrogen and/or progestin has shown an increased incidence of endometrial cancer in post-menopausal women.

-Concerning human growth hormone increasing the risk of cancer, some experiments seemed to support the idea that synthetic HGH injections might cause an increase in cancer cell production.
+There have been some experiments that seemed to support the idea that synthetic HGH injections might cause an increase in cancer cell production.
 Very large doses of the HGH injections induced cancer in laboratory animals.
 Of course too much of any hormone is not healthy.

-He is correct, in fact, 5 other studies on IGF-1 and prostate cancer showed that there was no connection between IGF-1 and prostate cancer.
+He is correct, in fact, five other studies on IGF-1 and prostate cancer showed that there was no connection between IGF-1 and prostate cancer.

 One study showed what appeared to be an increase in the incidence of leukemia in Japanese children being treated with synthetic HGH injections.
 The problem with this study was the fact that it included children who had already been diagnosed with leukemia prior to their HGH therapy.
 When these children were removed from the study, there was no increase in the incidence of cancer compared to the general population.